target/goalert/web/src/app/documentation/sections/Webhooks.md

 Webhooks are POST requests to specified endpoints with a content type of `application/json`.
 Webhook calls must complete within 3 seconds.

+### Restricting Destinations (Administrators)

+By default, any user who can add a webhook may point it at any URL reachable from the GoAlert server, including internal or private network addresses.
+Administrators can restrict this from the Admin page under **Webhook**:

+- **Allowed URLs**: if set, only webhook URLs matching one of the listed URL prefixes are accepted.
+If empty, all URLs are allowed.
+- **Block Private Addresses**: if enabled, requests to private, loopback, and link-local addresses (e.g., `10.0.0.0/8`, `127.0.0.1`, `169.254.169.254`) are rejected.
+The check is applied at connection time, so it also covers DNS names and redirects that resolve to such addresses.
+If requests are routed through an HTTP proxy, destination policy must be enforced at the proxy.

 Below are example payloads:

 ### Verification Message